Chapter 2 : Hey There, Delilah

 I try to imagine giving Julia a love letter.
 She’d open it, make a strange face, toss it aside, and return to gossiping with her friends without a word to me.

-Julia is gorgeous.
-However, she is seriously lacking in the brains department.
+Julia is very beautiful, but she is seriously lacking in the brains department.
 It’s a good thing for her that I don’t care too much about that.
 She also acts like I’m not even there, sometimes.
 I don’t understand that, but I go with it.
 I like my space, so I can give her hers if she needs it.
 It is sort of annoying, though, when she talks to me and the first thing out of her mouth is “I’m bored.”
 I don’t ever see anyone else treated like that by their girlfriends.
-I usually just right it off, but does she even care about how I feel?
+I usually just write it off, but I wonder sometimes if she even cares about how I feel?
 If she does, she has a funny way of showing it.
-But we've been dating for six months now and I love her… a lot!
+But we've been dating for five months, now, and I love her… a lot!

 “Do you know if Grandmum sent him a letter back?”
 Maybe I could just write this off as what I really intended to ask him…